by Niklas Göransson

 One is reminded of the route to Bön as described earlier in the conversation; first the psalms, then scripture.
 As the clergy evolved they built their own shrine in an abandoned building in central Moscow, near the Kremlin.
 It became known as the Fabrique of Cardinal Art.

 – You know the term squatting?
-We made a rehearsal space from an empty building of 4000 square meters.
+We made a rehearsal space from an empty building of four thousand square meters.
 We got electricity, painted the walls and brought in amplifiers.

-The ritual ambiance they created eventually travelled across the Moscow River to the very heart of Russian political power.
+The ritual ambience they created eventually travelled across the Moscow River to the very heart of Russian political power.

 – We had a big drum, maybe two meters – it made a very loud sound that was carried across the water to the Kremlin.
 Three security police with Kalashnikovs came – ‘What is this?
 Are you narcotic dealers?’; ‘No’ we said, ‘we practice Bön’.
 They asked ‘What is Bön?’ so we told them to put away their weapons, sit down and listen.
 We performed for two hours, extremely loud sound in our dark labyrinth auditorium.
 Afterwards we asked if they had any more questions; ‘No, we go’.
 I called after them; ‘Guys, you left your Kalashnikovs!’… ‘Oh, thank you’ – it was good times.